alecthegeek/git-workshop/Git Workshop Student Instructions.md

 # Maintenance

 ## File System Check
-File system check:
+File system check verifies integrity.
+Finds corrupt objects.

     git fsck

+## Prune
+Prune is a command that optimizes your repository by removing commits that are not orphaned.

+    git prune

+or to see what is orphaned, but not actually touch them:

+    git prune --dry-run

 ## Garbage Collect
-Compact old loose commits into pack files and prune orphans
+GC compacts old loose commits into pack files and `prune`s orphan commits.
+It is a superset of the `prune` command and is more commonly run than `prune`.

     git gc

-## Prune
-Prune is a command that optimizes your repository

-    git prune

-# TODO:

-cat-file

-## Merge Conflicts
-Merge conflict.
-How do we fix it?
-How do we continue?

-    git add --continue

-Merge with rebase is a better option for linear history

-Merge without commit

-    git merge --no-commit